-Timelines is planned as a quadrology* of novels, and a short story that acts as a prequel to the first novel.
+Timelines was planned as a trilogy of novels, and a short story that acts as a prequel to the first novel.
 There are also two novellas placed about fifty years after the end of the second novel.
+The series has evolved to the point where there will be five novels, the short story noted above, a number of related novellae, and at least two (and probably three) novels “off to the side” in another, related timeline.

 The action centers around a near-future world where the United States has created an interstellar-capable Space Force and Space Force Marines, thanks to a breakthrough discovery that led to the building of a working Alcubierre warp drive.